coaxialdolor/coaxial-terminal-ai/README.md

 # Combine flags: Auto-confirm and Verbose
 ai -y -v "create a new directory called 'test_project' and list its contents"
 # (Example: If AI suggests 'mkdir test_project && ls test_project', it will run without a prompt)

+# Read and explain a file
+ai --read-file ./my_script.py "Summarize this Python script and what it does"
 ```

 **3. Chat Mode (`ai --chat` or `ai -c`):** Have a persistent conversation.